duncanleung/duncanleung.com/content/posts/2017-07-31-webpack-build-react-production-windows.md

 ### 1. `package.json`: Optimizing webpack for Production

-The webpack production flag, <a href='https://webpack.github.io/docs/cli.html#production-shortcut-p' target='_blank'>`webpack -p`</a>, is shorthand for `--optimize-minimize --optimize-occurrence-order`.
+The <a href='https://webpack.github.io/docs/cli.html#production-shortcut-p' target='_blank'>webpack production flag</a> `webpack -p` is shorthand for `--optimize-minimize --optimize-occurrence-order`.

 `--optimize-minimize`: Minimize scripts and CSS (if using css-loader).